 When rumors spread and sellers ask if 90% off promotions don’t work anymore, we turn to the data.
 And the data is clear: 90% off promotions are still effective for ranking products.

 Case (Study) and Point

-If 90% off promotions did become ineffective for ranking products, we would be the first to notice.
+If 90% off promotions did become ineffective for ranking products (as an Amazon product launch strategy), we would be the first to notice.
 Since we track multiple keywords for each and every launched product, we would see a major shift in our data.
 We would also be the first to notify our community, as we never want to promote an ineffective tactic.
 Viral Launch exists to be the launchpad to success, and we take our clients and their businesses very seriously.